twbs/bootstrap/site/content/docs/4.3/getting-started/theming.md

 Should you need to modify your `$grid-breakpoints`, your changes will apply to all the loops iterating over that map.

+## Dark Mode

+If you are ready to implement a dark theme (or light theme), then two easy-to-use mixins are provided for your convenience: `dark-scheme()` and `light-scheme()`.
+They use WebKit's experiemental [`prefers-color-scheme`](https://caniuse.com/#feat=prefers-color-scheme) media directive to detect system color scheme preference (e.g. Dark Mode on iOS 13 or macOS Mojave).
+This doesn't work in IE and Edge <= 18.

+{{< highlight scss >}}
+// Default styles.
+// These styles outside apply to dark or light mode users, as well as users that don't support prefers-color-scheme.

+@include dark-scheme() {
+  // These styles only apply to users in dark mode.
+}

+@include light-scheme() {
+  // These styles only apply to users in light mode.
+  // These styles will not apply to users
+  // that don't support prefers-color-scheme.
+}
+{{< /highlight >}}

+Note that `light-scheme()` should only be used when the default theme is dark, and `dark-scheme()` should only be used when the default theme is light.
+Any styles put inside these mixins will only be effective when the user is in the respective light or dark mode.

 ## CSS variables

 Bootstrap 4 includes around two dozen [CSS custom properties (variables)](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) in its compiled CSS.
 These provide easy access to commonly used values like our theme colors, breakpoints, and primary font stacks when working in your browser's Inspector, a code sandbox, or general prototyping.